Small Unmanned Aerial Systems (sUAS), and “Drones”

 - Ensure the operating environment is safe and that the operator is competent and proficient in the operation of the sUAS.

 - Do not fly near or over sensitive infrastructure or property such as power stations, water treatment facilities, correctional facilities, heavily traveled roadways, government facilities, etc.

 - Check and follow all local laws and ordinances before flying over private property.

-If you have any questions, feel free to contact the Minden-Tahoe Airport at (775) 782-9871 or email Chris Johnson, Airport Operations Supervisor (also a drone flyer), for more information.
+If you have any questions, feel free to contact the Minden-Tahoe Airport at (775) 782-9871 or email Chris Johnson, Airport Manager (also a drone flyer), for more information.

 You are also required by the FAA to register your drone.
 You do not need to register each individual drone, you just need to register once and mark your drones.
 You can get that information here.